avo-hq/docs/src/2.0/stimulus-integration.md

 import { Controller } from '@hotwired/stimulus'

 export default class extends Controller {
-  static targets = ['skillsTagsField'] // use the target Avo prepared for you
+  static targets = ['skillsTagsWrapper'] // use the target Avo prepared for you

   toggleSkills() {
     skillsTagsFieldTarget.classList.toggle('hidden')